Safety Tips for In-School Learning

 Minimize Student Movement

-- Staggered class start and end times can significantly reduce the number of people moving between classrooms.
+- Staggered class start and end times can significantly reduce the amount of people moving between classrooms.

 - If students need to change instructors, have the teachers move instead of the students to reduce the number of individuals walking around in the hallways.